AMartins87/genius-trivia-quiz/README.md

 ## **FUTURE DEVELOPMENT**

 I would like to add pop up modals with interesting facts about the correct answers.
-Also I would like to add a question counter and a timer.
+I would also like to add a question counter and a timer.

 ## **TESTING**

 As you can see in my [wireframes](assets/wireframes/Makaton_wireframe_all.png), the layout was originally planned slightly differently, including the position and display of a navbar.

 I kept the styling of the game to a minimum to make it accessible and easy to navigate through on every device.
+I set a simple background image with a back up background color of black in case the image doesn't load up for a good contrast.

 I tested every page in Chrome Developer Tools using responsive design as well as all of the available device types listed.

-I tested every page on iPad and iPhone 8, and I asked my friends and family to test the site on their mobile devices (Huawei, Xiaomi Redmi, and Samsung).
-They confirmed the quiz functioned well on their devices.

-I tested the website in Chrome and Microsoft Edge on my desktop PC with widescreen (screen resolution of 1920px by 1080px), and tested it on a laptop in Chrome, Mozilla, and Microsoft Edge.
+I tested the quiz on iPad and iPhone 8, in Chrome and Microsoft Edge on my desktop PC with screen resolution of 1920px by 1080px, and I tested it on a laptop in Chrome, Mozilla, and Microsoft Edge.
 The site is responsive, looks good, content is readable on all standard screen sizes and I found it easy to click on all buttons.

 ### **VALIDATOR TESTING**